wpmk2/notes/uirouter.md

 by the controller associated with the state.

 	function AppController ($scope, $stateParams) { // inject $stateParams

-		// the value passed into the url is on a property on $stateParams named after the parameter
+		// the parameters passed into the state become properties on the $stateParams service
 		$scope.userId = $stateParams.id; // in this case the property name is id (from :id on the state configuration object)
 		$scope.month = $stateParams.month; // we can also access the month parameter
 	}

 ###Resolve Property
-We can add a resolve object as a property to the state configuration object.
-The resolve object us used to specify a set of dependencies we can inject into the controller.
-Each dependency is defined as a property of the resolve object and is often implemented as by calling a function that returns a promise.
+We can add a resolve object as a property on the state configuration object.
+The resolve property is used to specify a set of dependencies we can inject into the controller.
+Each dependency is defined as a property on the resolve object and is often implemented by calling a function that returns a promise.
 The promise will be resolved before transitioning to the state.
 This ensures that the data is available to the controller before the state changes.

 	.state('users', {
 		// ... other properties

 		resolve: {
 			accounts: function (data$) { //  data$ is an angular service return data$.getAccounts(); // this function returns a promise